-Today is the 51st birthday of Grant Wood, co-founder and brewmaster at Revolver Brewing in Granbury, Texas.
+Today is the 52nd birthday of Grant Wood, co-founder and brewmaster at Revolver Brewing in Granbury, Texas.
 For many years, Grant worked at the Boston Beer Co., making Samuel Adams beer, and many of their more experimental offerings, which is where I first got to know him.
-I knew he’d left to open his own place back home, and he sent me a text at the end of the GABF awards this year inviting me to stop by his booth to see what he’d been up to.
-NOt surprisingly, what that was is making great beer.
+I knew he’d left to open his own place back home, and he sent me a text at the end of the GABF awards last year inviting me to stop by his booth to see what he’d been up to.
+Not surprisingly, what that was is making great beer.
 All of the beers I tried were terrific and it looks like his new brewery is off to a good start.
 Join me in wishing Grant a very happy birthday.

 Today is the 50th birthday of Eric Warner.
 Eric founded Tabernash Brewing in Colorado, and later ran Flying Dog Brewing, until they moved their operations to Maryland.
 He’s also the author of two brewing books, German Wheat Beer and Kolsch: History, Brewing Techniques, Recipes.
 More recently, he moved to Houston to be the brewmaster (although his official title is “Yeast Rancher”) at Karbach Brewing.
 I first met Eric at Tabernash, a million years ago, and several times since then, though for some odd reason I can’t locate any photos.
 Join me in wishing Eric a very happy birthday.